thayerve/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?

 A method is a function that lives on the prototype of another object.
+It is a property of that object.

 3. What is closure?